 - IELTS: An overall band of 6.5 on the Academic Examination

 Scores must be sent to the university by the testing agency (self-reported scores are not accepted).
 The Educational Testing Service (ETS) institution code for UT Austin is 6882.
 There is no institutional code for the IELTS examination.
-To fulfill the requirement with scores from the IELTS, have an official paper score report sent to the Graduate and International Admissions Center.
+To fulfill the requirement with scores from the IELTS, please use the IELTS electronic score delivery service to send your scores to the “University of Texas at Austin” account.

 The University of Texas at Austin does not use third party agents or agencies in the recruitment of international students for admission at the undergraduate and graduate levels.
 Title IV of the US Higher Education Act expressly prohibits the use of commission-based recruitment for students from the USA.
 While international students are exempted from this provision as they are not eligible for federal assistance, the Graduate and International Admissions Center believes this practice should extend to international recruitment as well.
 The Graduate and International Admissions Center will not enter into any contractual arrangements with third party recruiters in the international admissions process.
 Furthermore, the Graduate and International Admissions Center will not enter into discussions with third party recruiters retained by applicants or their families.
 The Graduate and International Admissions Center will deal directly with applicants and their families only in the admissions process.
 In this statement, we refer only to third party recruiters and not to admissions consultants that seek to educate overseas applicants and their families on the US higher education application process.